IHDI's Pilot Foster Program went great... so great that it is becoming a weekend event!

 If you are ready to make this commitment to support a hearing dog hopeful during this process, IHDI will be there to support you every step of the way!

-IHDI's foster program asks for a minimum of one weekend a month up to every weekend.
+IHDI's foster program asks for a minimum of one weekend a month up to every weekend for a minimum of 6 months.
 Extended foster stays are possible.
-For your weekend, pick up your foster dog on Thursday or Friday, with all the supplies need for their stay.
+For your weekend, pick up your foster dog on Friday, with all the supplies need for their stay.
 At pick up, get a one-on-one mini orientation with the dog's trainer on the dog you are taking home about his/her skills, things the dog needs to work on, and things you need to enforce during their stay.
 Have a weekend full of companionship along with fun daily service dog training and then drop the dog back off for formal training at our facility each Monday.
 You can start it all over again the next weekend or wait till next month to take on the same dog or a new one!

 To start fostering:

 - Set up an in-person, phone, or Zoom interview

 - Schedule a home visit with the whole family